 Dr. Gridlock: Your traffic and transit questions

 Robert Thomson is The Washington Post's Dr. Gridlock.
-He was online Monday, March 1 to discuss Metro safety and its fare hike and your transit and traffic questions from across the Washington region.
+He was online Monday, Feb.
+22 to discuss Metro safety and its fare hike, the still snowed-over bike paths and your transit and traffic questions from across the Washington region.

 The transcript follows.

 The Dr. Gridlock column receives hundreds of letters each month from motorists and transit riders throughout the Washington region.
 They ask questions and make complaints about getting around a region plagued with some of the worst traffic in the nation.
 The doctor diagnoses problems and tries to bring relief.